sine2pi/ASR-model/README.md

 1. The first uses pitch to modify theta (rotary frequency)
 2. The second adds direct similarity bias to attention

-#### Intuition.

-The rotary embeddings (RoPE) work by encoding positions using complex numbers with different frequencies.
+#### Intuition: The rotary embeddings (RoPE) work by encoding positions using complex numbers with different frequencies.
 The theta parameter essentially controls how quickly these rotary patterns change across positions.
 This has a natural relationship to audio pitch:

 ```python
 perceptual_factor = torch.log(1 + f0_mean / 700.0) / torch.log(torch.tensor(1 + 300.0 / 700.0))
 f0_theta = self.min_theta + perceptual_factor * (self.max_theta - self.min_theta)
 ```

-This relationship works because:
+This relationship should work because:

 1. **Both are frequency-based concepts**: Pitch is a frequency, and theta controls frequency of position encodings
 2. **Both follow logarithmic perception**: The code uses a logarithmic scaling that matches how humans perceive pitch differences